BinaryGFH-v2: Improved method to search for gravitational waves from sub-solar-mass, ultra-compact binaries using the Generalized Frequency-Hough Transform: Generalized Frequency-Hough Transform

 The second limitation is that signal power is spread across the over-resolved $x_0$ grid in the Hough plane.
 In \cref{fig:hm-uni-inj-gauss-problem}, we can observe this reality in the \hm: though the greatest number of peaks that can accumulate in a pixel in the \hm is $N_{\rm max}=2(\frac{\Tpm}{\TFFT})=4633$, fewer than 100 peaks accumulate in the pixels surrounding the injection parameters.
 Of course, noise power is also spread across many pixels, but this over-resolution of the grid in $x_0$ has particular consequences for analyses in very low frequency bands, e.g. $[2,10]$ Hz) and analyses for very rapidly chirping signals, as will be shown in \cref{sec:sens}.

 We aim to address these two limitations in the following subsection by (1) computing the mean and standard deviation of the number of peaks expected in each pixel of the \hm, and (2) evaluating \cref{eqn:dx0} at each particular $\fgw$ analyzed, which creates a non-uniform grid in $x_0$ whose size matches the number of frequencies in the \pmap.
-We call our new method \BinGFH.
+We call our new method \BinGFH, and provide Matlab source codes in \cite{miller_2026_20599314}, and Python translations of them in \cite{andrew_l_miller_2026_20599034}.

 In \cref{subsec:expmean}, we explain the procedure to calculate the $CR$ in such a way as to guarantee that it follows a normal distribution in Gaussian noise.
 Then, in \cref{subsec:inj}, we show how this statistic behaves in the presence of a strong injection in Gaussian noise.
 Finally, in \cref{subsec:compcost}, we discuss the computational cost of the \BinGFH.